Chart Color Schemes

 North Haven has a typical household mix, with a lower-than-average median household size

-Family households comprise 72.9% of all households, including 26.2% couples with children, 36.2% couples without children, and 9.9% single parent families.
-Non-family households account for the remaining 27.1%, with lone person households at 25.4% and group households comprising 1.6%.
-The median household size is 2.3 people, smaller than the Greater Adelaide average of 2.5.
+Family households account for 72.9% of all households, including 26.2% couples with children, 36.2% couples without children, and 9.9% single parent families.
+Non-family households make up the remaining 27.1%, with lone person households at 25.4% and group households comprising 1.6%.
+The median household size is 2.3 people, which is smaller than the Greater Adelaide average of 2.5.

 Frequently Asked Questions - Households